 “When I return, I don’t want to hear a sound,” Sister said.
 I hunched over the worksheet and put my No. 2 pencil to math problems.
 The boy seized his moment as soon as Sister left.
 He hopped out of his desk and quarterbacked my bookbag up the aisle with a swift kick.
 The heavy bag didn’t sail far, but a compatriot, who sat two desks up, punted it further.

-Before I knew it, the sad sack was almost to the goal post, Sister’s desk, at the front of the class.
+Before I knew it, the sad sack was almost at the goal post, Sister’s desk, at the front of the class.
 If I didn’t retrieve it before she got back, there would be hell to pay.
 I scooted up the row of desks and hauled my bag back to my seat.
 In the nick of time.
 The grate of the door latch signaled Sister’s return; the classroom fell into silence.
 I raised my hand and asked to be excused to the bathroom.

 My bruised heart wanted a place to hide and heal.
 In the sanctum of toilet stalls without doors, I cried and threw up.

-The purple percale curtains on the bedroom windows, hand made by Ma, were drawn to soothe my eyes.
+The purple percale curtains on the bedroom windows, hand made by Ma, were drawn to sooth my eyes.
 In the shadows, I could see us reflected in the mirror of a scratched but serviceable hand-me-down dresser.
 Madonna and child.
 My tattered bookbag was propped against the side.

 I figured I was just going to have to live with the bookbag ridicule.